Trolleybuses in Esslingen am Neckar

 The Esslingen am Neckar trolleybus system serves the city of Esslingen am Neckar, in the Land of Baden-Württemberg, Germany.

-Opened on 10 July 1944, the system had two lines, and nine trolleybuses, as at 2011.
+Opened on 10 July 1944, the system had two routes (101 and 118) and a fleet of nine trolleybuses in 2011.
+Starting in 2016, trolleybuses equipped with in-motion charging were put into operation on route 113.

+Routes

+As of 2026, trolleybuses operates on three routes: